 This is for general information purposes only

 The Borough of Haddonfield holds a standard tax sale within the current year for delinquent taxes and/or municipal charges of the prior years.
-The Borough of Haddonfield will hold the 2020 Tax Sale on December 18, 2020 via on online sale process.
-The website will be open for viewing and/or bidding on November 18, 2020 here: https://haddonfield.newjerseytaxsale.com The Tax Sale was advertised in The Retrospect starting on November 11, 2022.
+The Borough of Haddonfield will hold the next Tax Sale on December 16, 2021 in person at the Borough of Haddonfield.
+The Tax Sale was advertised in The Retrospect starting on November 11, 2022.
 For the purpose of this document, ‘tax’ refers to real estate taxes, utility balances, and any other outstanding municipal charge.
 The Tax Sale has been advertised in The Retrospect and can viewed here: Tax Sale If you are planning on attending the Tax Sale, please email the Tax Collector PRIOR to the sale to register at: firstname.lastname@example.org

 PRIOR TO SALE

 Prior to the actual sale, the property owner may pay to avoid having a lien sold at auction.
 To do so, the past year’s taxes must be paid, as well as ALL the interest – for both years - and costs.
 Only certified checks, money orders or cash is accepted once the official notice is mailed.
 In addition, online payments at our website will not be accepted on delinquent accounts once the tax sale list has been created.

 The rate ‘sold’ to the winning bidder is the rate the lien holder will earn on the amount purchased.
 For example, if the winning bid is 10% on a $1,000.00 sale, the lien holder earns 10% return on that investment.
 If a premium is the winning bid, no interest is earned on the original lien, and the premium is paid to the Borough to hold.
 If, after 5 years, there is no redemption of the lien, the Borough retains the premium.
 If within the 5 year period the lien is redeemed, the premium is returned to the lien holder; no interest is paid on this amount.
 If the lien holder forecloses, the premium remains with the Borough.
 It is only when redemption is made within 5 years that a lien holder receives his premium back.